vitorlm/pytoolkit/.github/GITHUB_ACTIONS_SETUP.md

-# GitHub Actions Secrets Setup
+# GitHub Actions Setup for Epic Monitoring

 This document describes how to configure GitHub Actions secrets for the Epic Monitoring service.